Caring For Your Flowers

 You may find that some of the very outer petals on roses or spray roses look a little worn out.
 These are actually guard petals that are sometimes left on to protect the blooms during transport.
 Just carefully peel these away before putting them into the vase.
 Also, recutting your rose stems often will give them the longest vase life.

 Tulips don’t need a lot of water.
-In fact, too much water can shorten their case life.
+In fact, too much water can shorten their vase life.
 Place fresh tulips in a vase with just enough water to cover the bottom of their stems.